Skip to main content

 Community Gardens

-The Sustainability Department partners with local community organizations and businesses to build vibrant community gardens and to promote sustainable composting techniques.
-The goal of the program is to provide the opportunity for community members to learn about composting from the gardens, and ultimately, be inspired to start composting at home.
+The Sustainability Department partners with local community organizations, schools, and businesses to build vibrant community gardens and to promote sustainable composting techniques.
+The goal of the program is to provide the opportunity for community members to learn about composting from the gardens, and ultimately, be inspired to start composting at home and reduce the amount of organic materials from being sent to landfills.
+Gardeners can use compost as a soil amendment to grow nutritious and fresh produce!

 If you are interested in partnering with us, please fill out the Community Garden Partnership Program Application.